-You might’ve heard about REAL ID, which is a program that requires Americans to use specific types of identification enter airports, certain federal facilities and nuclear power plants.
+You might’ve heard about REAL ID, which is a program that requires Americans to use specific types of identification to enter airports, certain federal facilities and nuclear power plants.
 Since you’re probably curious about its travel implications, that’s what we’ll focus on here.

 What is a REAL ID?

-The REAL ID Act was passed by Congress in 2005 to “set standards for the issuance of sources of identification, such as driver’s licenses.”
+The REAL ID Act was passed by Congress in 2005 to set standards for the issuance of sources of identification, such as driver’s licenses.
 Because many forms of ID are issued by states rather than the federal government, they’re not all on the same page regarding security.
 The REAL ID Act aims to bring IDs used for high-security situations up to the same level on a national scale.

 Why do you need a REAL ID?